netdata/netdata/src/collectors/windows-events.plugin/README.md

     Netdata provides 3 fields: `UserAccount`, `UserDomain` and `UserSID`.

 Event Logs can also include up to 100 user defined fields.
-Unfortunately accessing these fields is significantly slower, to a level that is not practical, so Netdata presents them with lazy loading, but cannot filter on them.
-However, full text search does filter on their values (not their field name).
+Unfortunately, accessing these fields is significantly slower, to a level that is not practical to do so, when there are more than few thousand log entries, so Netdata presents them with lazy loading, but cannot filter on them.
+However, full text search does filter based on the values of user defined fields.